5pm-HDH/churchtools-api/docs/ErrorHandling.md

 # Error Handling

+The Error-Handling-Concept divides an exception in five different categories:

+**CTConnectException**
+- technical Exception the ConnectException from Guzzle
+- error in Connection (timeout, undefined-host, ...)

 **CTConfigException**
-- wrong Configuration (no API-Url is set)
+- wrong Configuration (e.q. no API-Url is set)

-**CTConnectException**
-- technical Exception
-- the Server-Address could not be connected

 **CTAuthException**
-- could not authenticate email and password
+- could not authenticate user
 - unauthorized access to resource

 **CTRequestException**
-- could not retrieve data (e.q.
-404)
+- could not retrieve the models

 **CTModelException**
-- process Model (e.q. process wiki-pages return root node)
+- exception in model (e.q. process wiki-pages return root node)